-The City Planning Commission is establish by City Charter, Section 12.2.
+The City Planning Commission (Local Planning Agency (LPA) is established by City Charter, Section 12.2.
 The City Planning Commission is consist of seven citizen members who make recommendations to the City Manager and the Board of Commissioners on all matters affecting the physical development of the City, shall be consulted on the comprehensive plan and the implementation thereof and shall exercise all other responsibilities as may be provided by law or may be assigned to them by the Board of Commissioners from time to time.

 The Civil Service Commission is established by City Charter, Section 5.7.
 The Civil Service Commission consist of five citizen members.
 The primary functions include serving as the employee grievance hearing board and preparing personnel rules for adoption by the Board of Commissioners.
 The rules include, but not limited to: